contribution-picture-commitment-climate-protection-tree-planting

 Höppner Management & Consultant is committed to climate protection

-The management consultancy Höppner Management & Consultant has planted 300 red beeches in a nature reserve in Bad Pyrmont.
-The company thus offsets around 140 kilograms of CO2 emissions and contributes to sustainable development in accordance with the 17 sustainability goals of the United Nations.
+The management consultancy Höppner Management & Consultant has planted 300 copper beeches in a nature reserve in Bad Pyrmont.
+In doing so, the company is offsetting around 140 kilograms of CO2 emissions and contributing to sustainable development in accordance with the United Nations' 17 Sustainable Development Goals.

-press contact
+Press contact

 Höppner Management & Consultant GmbH